 What To Pack in a Get Home Bag

 Before we start packing, think about what kind of bag you will use.
 Choosing the right bag is important.
 This bag may be going into the office with you, staying in your car, or going into stores with you.
+Choosing a backpack or bag that looks very “military” like a tactical backpack would make you stick out.
 Consider something nondescript, an easy to carry backpack or messenger bag would be best.
 For ladies, it could be as simple as a large purse.

 Water – At least 1 liter.
 Consider grabbing an all-metal water bottle in case you need to boil water.